ChiLiubio/microeco/README.md

 #### FlashWeave
 FlashWeave is a julia package used for network analysis.
-It predicts ecological interactions between microbes from large-scale compositional abundance data (i.e. OTU tables constructed from sequencing data) through statistical co-occurrence or co-abundance.
+It predicts ecological interactions among microbes from large-scale compositional abundance data (i.e. OTU tables constructed from sequencing data) through statistical co-occurrence.

 1. download and install julia from https://julialang.org/downloads/
 2. Put julia in the computer env PATH, such as  your_directory_path\Julia\bin